aws/codecatalyst-blueprints/packages/blueprints/import-from-git/README.md

 # Import from git

 Use this blueprint to import public Git projects from Github, Bitbucket or similar providers.
-This is a one-time copy and will preserve your commit history.
+This is a one-time copy and will not preserve your commit history.
+The maximum repository size to clone is 200 MB.

 Happy building!